Pylons/pyramid/docs/documentation-style-guide.rst

 This document describes style and reStructuredText syntax used in project documentation.
 We provide examples, including reStructuredText code and its rendered output, for both visual and technical reference.

+The source code of this guide is located in its `project repository on GitHub <https://github.com/Pylons/docs-style-guide>`_.

 For Python coding style guidelines, see `Coding Style <https://pylonsproject.org/community-coding-style-standards.html#coding-style>`_.

 We have adopted the convention from :RFC:`2119` for key words.